 So, say for example you were to say "Xbox, Bing RuPaul's Drag Race" – a link to the show on Netflix will appear in the search results, and if you already have the Netflix app installed to the console, you can jump straight to watching the show from that shortcut.

 Never let an Ultra Combo go unrecorded again.
-If you've done something cool in a game, or encountered something funny that you want to share with the internet collective, saying "Xbox, record that" will retroactively record and save a clip of the last thirty seconds of gameplay – a feature all the more crucial with the enhanced picture quality of the Xbox One X, which should offer plenty of visual feasts and vistas worth capturing.
+If you've done something cool in a game, or encountered something funny that you want to share with the internet collective, open up the guide and press the X button to record the last 30 seconds of gameplay – a feature all the more crucial with the enhanced picture quality of the Xbox One X, which should offer plenty of visual feasts and vistas worth capturing.

 Recording your game DVR clips is simple, but publishing them online is even more so, if you know where to look.
 Load up the Xbox One YouTube app, scroll along to "Upload" on the left hand side menu, and then choose which of your videos you'd like to publish.